JasmineW2812/JasmineW2812/README.md

 # About me

-I'm a 2nd-year Software Engineering student at Sheefield Hallam
+I'm a 2nd-year Software Engineering student at Sheffield Hallam